KueiChinHuang/Rick-and-Morty-Characters-Tracker/README.md

    - When user filter something: go to the page use &quot;getServerSideProps&quot;.
    - User would feel that they&#39;re on the same page (index page) but they&#39;re actually in different pages when they filter the data.

-      - HomeIndex component: Doing &quot;getStaticProps()&quot; :point_right: static data :point_right: pass to Home component
+      - HomeIndex component: Doing &quot;getStaticProps()&quot; --> static data --> pass to Home component
-      - HomeFilter component: Doing &quot;getServerSideProps()&quot; :point_right: fetch data when request :point_right: pass to Home component
+      - HomeFilter component: Doing &quot;getServerSideProps()&quot; --> fetch data when request --> pass to Home component
       - Home component

 5. **Result** : The solution might be horrible but the result seems OK.
 Hope will find a better solution soon.